TomSB1423/Obsidian-Darkside20k/General Information/Notes whilst writing interim.md

 - non-luminous
 - promising candidate is the WIMP
 - Scintillator
-- o resolve the directionality of a recoil
+- Resolve the directionality of a recoil
+- powerful metric for discriminating WIMP recoils from terrestrial background - copied!
+-
-- powerful me
+-

 ## Questions that arise